sasthasuresh7-cpu/Sass/README.md

 The transactions under review are intercompany in nature, supported by a clear and established business relationship, and align with the expected operational activities of a captive insurer, such as premium settlements and internal risk coverage.
 Additionally, there are no adverse media, sanctions concerns, or unusual transaction patterns identified

+Detection Scenarios (List Triggered DS): EN~FTN – Recurring OR/BE
+• Justification for CP selection (If any): NA
+• Profile - Main Entity & Counterparty details/Relationship:
+The focal entity, Golf Green City, is based in France and operates as a specialist in the sale and installation of synthetic turf and sports infrastructure, including 5-a-side football and padel courts.
+The counterparty, Cangzhou Zhenghui Sports Goods Co., Ltd., is a China-based manufacturer of sports goods and training equipment, including protective gear and related supplies.
+The relationship between the entities appears to be business-oriented, wherein the focal entity procures sports goods and equipment from the counterparty to support its installation and sports infrastructure activities.
+• Transaction Analysis / Trend & Pattern:
+A total of 3 transactions amounting to USD 85,788 were observed during the period from 22-Jan-2026 to 11-Feb-2026, with funds remitted from the focal entity to the counterparty.
+The transactions reflect a consistent payment pattern towards a single overseas supplier.
+The OBI references such as “invoice balance” and specific invoice numbers indicate that the payments are made for settlement of business-related invoices, aligning with the stated line of business and commercial relationship.
+• Red Flags (If any):
+No significant red flags identified.
+• Watchlist Screening (Accuity / Kharon / World Check) & Adverse hits (If any):
+No relevant hits found.
+• Prior RR (If any):
+No prior RR available as per ECM.
+• IIG/RFI response (If any):
+NA
+Final Recommendation / Conclusion:
+Based on the available information, the transactions appear to be consistent with the stated business activities and represent legitimate payments for invoice settlement between the focal entity and its supplier.
+Hence, the activity is assessed as reasonable with no indicators of suspicious behavior.